Who should report on the Faculty Activity Reporting form?

 - Activities related to teacher education and work with P-12 schools and/or students

-- FEN-related activities (the FAQs on FEN-related activities)
+- FEN-related activities (see FAQs on FEN-related activities)

 - Sustainability-related activities